edcrewe/django-cookieless/README.txt

 It is for that purpose this egg was devised.

-To ameliorate the security implications, a whitelist of allowed domains or allowed URLs, can be set in the configuration.
+To ameliorate the security implications, a whitelist of allowed domains, can be set in the configuration.

-Usage can also be restricted to SSL only.
+Usage can also be restricted to a particular URL.

-As a final safety measure handling of GET requests can be turned off, so that the encrypted session id is not present in any URLs.
+As another safety measure, handling of GET requests can be turned off, so that the encrypted session id is not present in any URLs.

 Please NOTE: It is not advisable to use this package without some form of the above restrictions being in place.

-The package also provides a decorator utility to turn off cookie setting for particular views (which also sets the csrf_exempt flag).
+The package provides a decorator utility to turn off cookie setting for particular views (which also sets the csrf_exempt flag).

 The package also handles the case of session handling for anonymous users with cookies disabled in the browser.

+You can decorate views to prevent them setting cookies, whilst still retaining the use of Sessions.
+Usually this is easiest done in the urls.py of your core application ...

+from cookieless.decorators import no_cookies

+>>> urlpatterns = patterns('',
+...    url(r'^view_function/(\d{1,6})$', no_cookies(view_function)),
+...    url(r'^view_class/(\d{1,6})$', no_cookies(ViewClass.as_view())),
+...)

+Note that if a number of browser tabs are open on to a site with cookieless, they will each maintain a completely separate session, since without cookies the session is tied to the session posted from the pages accessed, not the client as a whole.

+This is the desired behaviour, and can be reduced by using URL rewriting to make any links to open extra windows pass session across.
+However of course this also means that potentially a session can be shared across browsers, too.

 Installation
 ------------